 6. Simplicity For the Win

-Consider this final point the Mise en place of the entire article, or the prep work required for “success” to manifest in the first place.
+Consider this final point the Mise en place of the entire article.

 I had a client admit that she was “frustrated” by the simplicity of the program I wrote for her.
 I took no offense, because it happens often.

 Fast forward a few weeks, “Tony, I feel stronger and my lifts are going up!”

 I’m not the first to state this, but people tend to fall into the trap of adding stuff into their programs for the novelty, almost always at the expense of failing to take something OUT.